s3thi/ankursethi.in-old/_posts/2013-07-20-loading-spinners-with-angularjs-and-spin-js.markdown

       $scope.viewLoading = false;
     });
   });
-[/code]
+{% endhighlight %}

-If I have to make multiple calls, I use the [`$q` service](http://docs.angularjs.org/api/ng.$q) to create a promise for each of them.
+If I have to make multiple calls, I use the [$q service](http://docs.angularjs.org/api/ng.$q) to create a promise for each of them.
 Each promise is resolved or rejected depending on the status code that the API call returns.
 I then use `$q.all()` to call a function when all of the promises have been resolved.
 This function sets `viewLoading` to `false`.
 I will talk more about $q in another post, but here is a rather simplistic example for now:

-[code language="javascript"]
+{% highlight javascript %}
 $q.all([promise1, promise2 ... promiseN]).then(function(data) {
   $scope.viewLoading = false;
 });
-[/code]
+{% endhighlight %}

 I want the loading spinner to be displayed for as long as `$viewLoading` is `true`, and be replaced by the actual view content as soon as `viewLoading` becomes `false`.
 I use a directive to do this.
 This is what the markup looks like:

-[code language="html"]
+{% highlight html %}
 <div ng-controller="MakesTonsOfAPICallsController">
   <div my-loading-spinner="viewLoading">
     <!-- actual view content goes here. -->
   </div>
 </div>
-[/code]
+{% endhighlight %}

 And this is what the directive looks like:

-[code language="javascript"]
+{% highlight javascript %}
 angular.module('MyApplication')
   .directive('myLoadingSpinner', function() {
     return {